-- New learning environments are built to a high quality and are well maintained over the long term - Ambitious energy efficiency targets are achieved over the long term and contribute to net-zero commitments - The investment supports digitally enabled learning and advancements in technology - The investment creates new jobs and enables inclusive economic growth - Ambitious embodied carbon targets are achieved in the development and construction phase of the project that contribute to net-zero commitments places.
+- New learning environments are built to a high quality and are well maintained over the long term - Ambitious energy efficiency targets are achieved over the long term and contribute to net-zero commitments - The investment supports digitally enabled learning and advancements in technology - The investment creates new jobs and enables inclusive economic growth

+The recently published Infrastructure Investment Plan sets out a clear vision for future infrastructure.
+Underpinning this vision are three themes: enabling net zero emissions and environmental sustainability; driving inclusive economic growth; and building resilient and sustainable places.
 The LEIP and the outcomes it has set align to the Scottish Government priorities for investment as outlined in the Infrastructure Investment Plan.

-The Infrastructure Investment Plan sets out a clear vision for future infrastructure.
-Underpinning this vision are three themes: enabling net zero emissions and environmental sustainability; driving inclusive economic growth; and building resilient and sustainable